roshnirajan1106/test-github-workflow/README.md

 #to read
 1. read about the settings.xml . check how the dependecies are going to virtual , how cached in local etc. how is the settings.xml configured with these
 2. read about shell scripting.
-3. Read about docker buildx
+3. Read about docker buildx.

 #learning
 1. mkdir -p = means to create a complex directory structure..